 At Fred Hutch, we believe that the innovation, collaboration, and rigor that result from diversity and inclusion are critical to our mission of eliminating cancer and related diseases.
 We seek employees who bring different and innovative ways of seeing the world and solving problems.
 Fred Hutch is in pursuit of becoming an antiracist organization.
 We are committed to ensuring that all candidates hired share our commitment to diversity, antiracism, and inclusion.

-The Biologics Associate III is responsible for all aspects of product production, from cell culture scale up through production in bioreactors (or other technologies) to product purification.
+This position is responsible for all aspects of product production, from cell culture scale up through production in bioreactors (or other technologies) to product purification.
 Products include biological therapeutics such as monoclonal antibodies, plasmids and viral vectors for clinical research use.
 Evening and/or weekend work may occasionally be required based on project need.

 Scale up of cell culture and purification procedures from research levels to production levels